 Learn how to set pricing rules for specific products and services.

 Pricing rules let you control the price of your products and services.
 You can offer discounts or charge different rates by item.
-You can also offer them to only certain customers for a specified amount of time.
+You can also charge different rates based on which employee did the work.

 Step 1: Turn on price rules